ababik/Remute/README.md

 ```

 ## Performance notes
-Remute does not use reflection for object creation.
+Remute does not use reflection / Activator.CreateInstance for object creation.
 Instead cached lambda expressions are used that demonstrates great performance.

 ## Get it
 Remute available as .Net Standard assembly via Nuget